rfhb/ctrdata/docs/reference/dbFindIdsUniqueTrials.md

 Note that for "CTIS", the trial with the latest (highest) resubmission number (last two digits of \`id\`, clinical trial number) is identified.
+Trials transitioned from "EUCTR" into "CTIS" will be identified from "CTIS" unless "EUCTR" occurs before "CTIS" in parameter
+\`preferregister\`.

 Note that the trial concept [f.isUniqueTrial](https://rfhb.github.io/ctrdata/reference/f.isUniqueTrial.md)